ixofoundation/https-github.com-ixofoundation-ixo-protocol-tree-master-specification-did-ixo/README.md

 ## DID operations

-**did:cosmos** DID and DID  documents are managed by a Cosmos-SDK module that uses the gRPC communication protocol.
+**did:ixo** DID and DID  documents are managed by a Interchain-SDK module that uses the gRPC communication protocol.
 See the draft method specification [[11]](#ref11) for details on how create, read, update and delete (CRUD) operations are handled.

 ### Create DID (Register)